fleur-c/Fleursoft-DanceHUD-Open-Source/README.md

 and 'no transfer' - as that is how to restrict access to the special extra features.

-I hope this collection of sources and directions and hints help :)

 Fleur Cooperstone
 fleur@fleursoft.com
 fleur.cooperstone@gmail.com